0r/self-attention_interpolation/readme.md

-This is an example of the self-attention interpolation architecture used in the below citation: https://arxiv.org/abs/2507.09460
+The demo notebook contains and example of the self-attention interpolation architecture used in the below citation: https://arxiv.org/abs/2507.09460

 ```